sagepaden/GoDogoGame/README.md

 exciting and engaging games.
 Whether you're building a platformer, puzzle game, or anything in between, pygame has you covered.

-## Building From Source

-If you want to use features that are currently in development, or you want to contribute to pygame, you will need to build pygame locally from its source code, rather than pip installing it.

-Installing from source is fairly automated.
-The most work will involve compiling and installing all the pygame dependencies.
-Once that is done, run the `setup.py` script which will attempt to auto-configure, build, and install pygame.

-Much more information about installing and compiling is available on the `Compilation wiki page`\_.

 ## Credits

 Thanks to everyone who has helped contribute to this game.